top of page

 • the location of the property – its desirability, proximity to local amenities and the quality of the local amenities

-• information on the sale price of three comparable homes nearby that have recently been sold.
+• information on the sale price of three/four comparable homes nearby that have recently been sold.

 It is important to remember that Valuations are not Home Survey Level 3 (Building Surveys), RICS Home Survey Level 2 (HomeBuyer Surveys) or Home Survey Level 1 (Condition Surveys).
 Properties can have many defects, both major and minor, that do not affect market value but that do require costly repairs and maintenance.
 For this reason, if you are purchasing a property it is a good idea to have a Home Survey Level 3 (Building Survey) or RICS Home Survey Level 2 (HomeBuyer) done.